-Arsenal will attempt to clinch the signing by obtaining an official agreement from the Chile World Cup star, with the possibility growing that a deal could be finalised in the coming week.
+Arsenal will attempt to clinch the signing by obtaining an official agreement from the Chile star, with the possibility growing that a deal could be finalized in the coming week.

-The indications from the Sanchez camp during negotiations are that he wants to move to Arsenal ahead of Manchester United, Liverpool and Juventus, who have all tabled offers to the Chilean.
+The indications from the player's camp during negotiations are that he wants to move to Arsenal ahead of Manchester United, Liverpool and Juventus, which have all presented offers.

-The timing of the deal could depend upon Barcelona's pursuit of Luis Suarez, with the Catalan club unlikely to formally sanction Sanchez's departure until they have finalised the signing of the Liverpool forward, who is set to cost just over £70m.
+The timing of the deal could depend upon Barcelona's pursuit of Luis Suarez, with the Catalan club unlikely to formally allow the 25-year-old's departure until it has finalized the signing of the Liverpool forward, who is set to cost just over 88 million euros.

-Wenger has been busy attempting to convince Sanchez, whose World Cup ended a week ago when Chile were eliminated on penalties by Brazil, that he should choose Arsenal ahead of the rival clubs competing for his signature.
+Arsenal manager Arsene Wenger has been busy attempting to convince Sanchez, whose World Cup ended a week ago when Chile was eliminated on penalties by Brazil, that he should choose Arsenal ahead of the rival clubs competing for his signature.

-Barca's sporting director Andoni Zubizarreta admitted last Tuesday that the Spanish giants are willing to cash in on the 25-year-old, who has been hotly pursued after a series of outstanding World Cup displays and a season in which his 21 goals were bettered at his club only by Lionel Messi.
+Barca's sporting director Andoni Zubizarreta said Tuesday that the Spanish giants are willing to cash in on the 25-year-old, who has been hotly pursued after a series of outstanding World Cup displays and a season in which his 21 goals were bettered at his club only by Lionel Messi.